samuelmdev/project-management-app/README.md

 ---

-Built using Next.js, Supabase, and Tailwind CSS
+Built using Next.js, Supabase, and Tailwind CSS# Updated README for GitHub cache refresh